asingh125/spotify-roulette/README.md

 **IMPORTANT:** Due to issues with redirects, there are two cases where the user has to copy a link from the terminal and paste it into broswer.
 1. First, when the user clicks the button that connects their Spotify account to the app, the must open their terminal and copy and paste the link printed there into their browser (it should link to "https://accounts.spotify.com/MORE_STUFF_HERE).
 2. Second, after the user clicks Start Game, the user needs to paste the link generated in their terminal into their browser (it should be of the format "http://localhost:3000/GAME_ID", where GAME_ID is a unique string).

+**IMPORTANT:** You also need to download this Chrome extension and enable it for some of the API requests to work: https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en-US